top of page

 • The financial crisis 2008 and its fall-out

-• Intellectual and institutional governance failure and repair
+• Governance mechanisms: intellectual, political and institutional failures and repair efforts

 • The main economic challenges at the current juncture